Are Carpet Cleaning Chemicals Dangerous?

 You can buy your own carpet cleaning machines, although it’s important to do your research.
 This article by Consumer Reports highlights a few good tips when buying a carpet cleaner and even gives a few recommendations.

-However, for the best, most thorough clean, finding a professional carpet cleaning service is your best option.
+However, for the best, most thorough cleaning, finding a professional carpet cleaning service is your best option.

 Professional Carpet Cleaners